rexchoppers/platform-of-things/_posts/2022-09-27-apollo-rt-760-pager.md

 As expected, when I tried to use the mobile number, I got knocked back with the message "This service is now closed" due to several providers shutting down their paging networks.

-This device is currently locked to the frequency 138.075 MHz and unlike other devices, I was unable to find a setting to change the frequency
+This device is currently locked to the frequency 138.075 MHz.
+Whilst older models (Post 2011) can have their frequency changed, older/locked models will have their frequency locked.

 This pager supports baud rates of 512, 1200 and 2400